-Troy – Debunked (part one) is the first part of a series of articles showing that Troy did not exist in Asia Minor but in fact the North Sea island of Doggerland
+Troy Debunked shows that Troy did not exist in Asia Minor but in fact the North Sea island of Doggerland

 Where Troy Once Stood (Troy – Debunked) is a book by Iman Wilkens that argues that the city of Troy was located in England and the Trojan War was fought between groups of Celts.
 The standard view is that Troy is located near the Dardanelles in Turkey.
 Wilkens claims that Homer’s Iliad and Odyssey, though products of ancient Greek culture, is originally orally transmitted epic poems from Western Europe.
 Wilkens disagrees with conventional ideas about the Iliad’s historicity and the location and participants of the Trojan War.